 Bringing BA status within reach: Earn 160 Tier Points with these short-haul destinations

-Instead of doing Tier Point runs, which essentially means travelling when you wouldn’t have otherwise, there are many destinations in Europe and parts of Africa that earn up to 160 Tier Points for a return trip in Club Europe that you could visit for a holiday in 2020.
+Instead of doing Tier Point runs, which essentially means just travelling to collect points, there are many destinations in Europe and parts of Africa that earn up to 160 Tier Points for a return trip in Club Europe ideal for a holiday in 2021 — once travelling has become part of our lives again.

-But before we start, what does 160 Tier Points even mean?
+But before we start, what does 160 Tier Points (TPs) even mean?
 Well, if you’re new to the game, that’s more than half the required Tier Points to reach British Airways’ Bronze status level, which comes with a number of benefits.
+BA has reduced the number of TPs needed to reach status by 25% in light of COVID-19, but in normal times, it’s 300 for Bronze, 600 for Silver and 1,500 for Gold.

-There are 30 destinations to choose from, spanning all corners of Europe and into North Africa.
+For those 160 Tier Points, there are 29 destinations to choose from, spanning all corners of Europe and into North Africa.
 As the amount of Tier Points increases per the distance flown, you have to travel more than 1,000 miles to benefit from the full 160.

 There’s only one snag — you’ll pay a premium.
 Flights to these popular destinations are often only seasonal and don’t operate seven days per week, which makes them considerably more expensive to get there in Club Europe than the other destinations on the list.
 For example, a return flight to Mykonos in Club Europe for a Thursday to Sunday in May can cost more than £1,000.

 Other popular tourist destinations include the Spanish islands of Gran Canaria (LPA), Lanzarote (ACE) and Tenerife (TFS) in the Canaries, Dalaman (DLM) in Turkey, Funchal (FNC) in Madeira, Malta (MLA) and Reykjavik (KEF) in Iceland.
 Prices for these destinations vary per the time of the year.
-It’s worth watching out for flights in the off-season, especially to Malta, where I recently flew return in Club Europe for £209.
+It’s worth watching out for flights in the off-season, especially to Malta, where I once bagged a return Club Europe fare for £209.

 Off the beaten track

-Other destinations in Europe you might not have considered before are Catania (CTA) in Sicily and Helsinki (HEL) in Finland.
+Another 160 Tier Point destination in Europe you might not have considered holidaying in before is Catania (CTA) in Sicily.

 When is it worth it?

-As a general rule, spending more than £300 on a Club Europe ticket just for the Tier Points wouldn’t really be worth it.
+As a general rule, spending more than £300 on a Club Europe ticket just for the Tier Points might not really be worth it.

-After monitoring these routes for a while, the top-five cheapest destinations tend to be Catania (CTA), Helsinki (HEL), Malta (MLA), Sofia (SOF) and Tirana (TIA).
-Catania is a great one — even in the summer months until June, there are return fares from as low as £216, which is really great value.
+After monitoring these routes for a while, the destinations that often have the cheapest return flights in Club Europe tend to be Catania (CTA), Malta (MLA), Sofia (SOF) and Tirana (TIA).
+Sofia is a great example — we’re seeing return fares in the new year from as low as £177, which is really incredible value.

-When you’re looking for your value-for-money Tier Point fares, keep an eye out for Bucharest (OTP), Romania from £243, Malta (MLA) from around £270 and Istanbul (IST) from £283.
-On the slightly higher end of the scale, the best prices around for Madeira (FNC) should start from around £328, Marrakesh (RAK) from £313, and Gran Canaria (LPA) from £310.
+When you’re looking for your value-for-money Tier Point fares, keep an eye out for places like Bucharest (OTP), Romania, from £182, Istanbul (IST) and Marrakesh (RAK), which we have seen for a low as £247.
+On the slightly higher end of the scale, the best prices around for Madeira (FNC) should start from around £315 and Gran Canaria (LPA) from £303 — as a rough price guide.

 Earning Tier Points doesn’t mean breaking the bank or doing unnecessary harm to the environment.
 Be flexible with your destinations and you just might nudge yourself into the next tier of status while discovering somewhere new and flying there in style — what’s not to love?